 I. Bands: The playing of the national anthem is to be done by the home school band unless it is mutually agreeable that the visiting team's band or both school bands should play.
-No extra-curricular music including bands should be played after the ready for play whistle by the game official.
+No PA music or band music is allowed after the Referee's ready for play whistle on each play.
+If there is no ready for play whistle, all music must stop when the offense breaks the huddle and heads to the line of scrimmage.
+If the offense runs a nohuddle offense, all music must stop when the offensive linemen are at the line of scrimmage.